Dr Kimberley Hockings

 Continued engagement with stakeholders increases awareness of biodiversity conservation, which must include the needs and opinions of local people

-My interests in Animal Behaviour and Conservation Biology are broad, and I am currently conducting research in four diverse, but interlinked, areas: (1) human-wildlife interactions and applied animal conservation, (2) primate behavioural flexibility and cognition in anthropogenic habitats, (3) great ape tool-use and material culture, and (4) wildlife use of ethanol.
+My interests in Animal Behaviour and Conservation Science are broad, and I am currently conducting research in four diverse, but interlinked, areas: (1) human-wildlife interactions and applied animal conservation, (2) primate behavioural flexibility and cognition in anthropogenic habitats, (3) great ape tool-use and material culture, and (4) wildlife use of ethanol.

 Primate behavioural flexibility in anthropogenic habitats